web-platform-tests/wpt/docs/api.md

     <script src="/resources/testharness.js"></script>
     <script src="/resources/testharnessreport.js"></script>

-From a web worker script, import the `testharness.js` script:

-    importScripts("/resources/testharness.js");

-(Refer to the [Web Workers](#web-workers) section for details on testing within a web worker).
+Refer to the [Web Workers](#web-workers) section for details and an example on testing within a web worker.

 Within each file one may define one or more tests.
 Each test is atomic in the sense that a single test has a single result (`PASS`/`FAIL`/`TIMEOUT`/`NOTRUN`).